zarGonnn/reddcoin/doc/build-unix.md

 Security
 --------
-To help make your reddcoin installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, you can take the following measures:
+To help make your reddcoin installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+This can be disabled with:

+./configure --enable-hardening

+Hardening enables the following features:

 * Position Independent Executable
     Build position independent code to take advantage of Address Space Layout Randomization